William J. Baroody Jr.

-William J. Baroody Jr. (November 5, 1937 – June 8, 1996) was an American government official best known for running the White House Office of Public Liaison under President Gerald Ford, followed by the American Enterprise Institute (AEI).
+William J. Baroody Jr. (November 5, 1937 – June 8, 1996) was an American policy analyst who served as Director of the Office of Public Liaison under President Gerald Ford from 1973 to 1977.
+He then became the president of the American Enterprise Institute (AEI).
 His leadership of the think tank saw AEI enjoy new levels of political influence but was cut short by financial problems.

 Biography

 Baroody was born in Manchester, New Hampshire.
 He was a member of the Melkite Greek Catholic Church.

-He was educated at the College of the Holy Cross and later served in the United States Navy.
+Baroody graduated from the College of the Holy Cross in Worcester, Massachusetts, with a Bachelor of Arts in 1959 and later served in the United States Navy.
 He was divorced from his wife, Mary, at the time of his death, and he had nine children and thirteen grandchildren.

 Baroody's brothers include Michael Baroody, a corporate lobbyist, and Joseph Baroody, a former leader of the National Association of Arab Americans.
 Baroody died in 1996 in Alexandria, Virginia.

 Government career

 Baroody joined the staffs of U.S. Representative Melvin Laird and of the House Appropriations Committee in 1961, and later served as an aide to Laird at the Pentagon from 1969 to 1973.

 In 1973 Baroody moved over to the White House to take over for the recently resigned Charles Colson.
 He worked hard to dispel his office's reputation as the "office of dirty tricks" that had developed under Colson.
 He consolidated the varied interest group efforts of the Nixon administration into a single office, which incoming President Gerald R. Ford titled the Office of Public Liaison.

 Baroody changed the tactics of the administration from strong-arming legislators to one of persuasion.
 "Under Baroody’s direction, the office incorporated outreach efforts with consumers and women that had been located elsewhere in the White House, and the overall staff grew to approximately thirty.
 At the core of its activities was an aggressive campaign of regional conferences that enabled the nation's first unelected president to tour the country in a campaign-like atmosphere and prepare the way for an eventual reelection campaign.
 In Washington, D.C., Baroody also coordinated an extensive series of White House briefings for group and association leaders on a variety of policy topics that brought together group leaders and administration policy-makers."